 While Balfour showed no emotion when the verdict was announced, a few of his relatives looked upset, one muttering that the verdict was unfair.
 As she had several times during the trial, Hudson looked back at Balfour's supporters, then whispered something to her sister.

 With no surviving witnesses to the 2008 slayings, prosecutors built a convincing circumstantial case.
 Hudson's sister described how Balfour repeatedly threatened her, citing him as saying ominously, "'If you ever leave me, I'm going to kill you.
 But I'm going to kill your family first.'"

 Balfour's attorneys suggested someone else in the crime-ridden neighborhood on Chicago's South Side targeted the family because of alleged crack-cocaine dealing by Jennifer Hudson's brother.

 Public defender Amy Thompson said Friday she would appeal the verdict.

 Hudson, 30, rose to prominence as a 2004 "American Idol" finalist.
 She became a bona fide star after winning the 2007 Academy Award for Best Supporting Actress in the movie "Dreamgirls."

-Balfour had lived in the Hudsons' three-story Englewood home after marrying Julia Hudson in 2006.
+Balfour lived in the Hudsons' three-story Englewood home after marrying Julia Hudson in 2006.
 He moved out in early 2008 after their falling out.

-Prosecutors said Balfour then drove off in an SUV with 7-year-old Julian King and shot him in the head as he lay behind a front seat.
+Prosecutors said Balfour drove off in an SUV with 7-year-old Julian King and shot him in the head as he lay behind a front seat.
 His body was found in the abandoned vehicle after a three-day search.